Small Business Accounting Basics To Get You up and Running

 Cloud-Based Accounting for Small Businesses

-As a small business owner, your time is precious, which is why using cloud-based accounting software is so popular today.
-Seldom do business owners count on spreadsheets for their small business accounting today because they increase human error, aren’t time-efficient and lack the functionality to produce essential financial reports needed to make good decisions and tax lodgement.
+As a small business owner, your time is precious, which is why cloud-based accounting software is so popular today.
+Business owners rarely rely on spreadsheets for their small business accounting due to the increased risk of human error, lack of time efficiency, and inability to produce essential financial reports necessary for making informed decisions and filing taxes.

 If you look at the items above, each relies on cloud-based accounting software in some way to help complete the process.
 Whether it’s financial reporting, STP, or otherwise, investing in cloud-based accounting software will help streamline the process so you can reduce the time you spend doing the books to spend more time running your business.